 Hielscher Ultrasonics developed a special sonoelectrochemical upgrade for the industrial transducers.
 The upgraded transducer works with almost all types of Hielscher sonotrodes.

 Ultrasonic Electrodes (Sonotrodes)

-The sonotrodes are electrically isolated from the ultrasonic generator and transducer.
+The sonotrodes are electrically isolated from the ultrasonic generator.
 Therefore, you can connect the ultrasonic sonotrode to an electric voltage, so that the sonotrode can act as an electrode.
-The standard electrical isolation gap between the sonotrodes and the transducer horn is 2.5 mm.
+The standard electrical isolation gap between the sonotrodes and the ground contact is 2.5 mm.
 Therefore you could apply up 2500 volts to the sonotrode.
 Standard sonotrodes are solid and made of Titanium.
 Therefore, there is almost no restriction to the electrode current.
 Titanium shows a good corrosion resistance to many alkaline or acidic electrolytes.
 Alternative sonotrode materials, such as aluminium (Al), steel (Fe), stainless steel, nickel-chromium-molybdenum, or niobium are possible.
 Hielscher offers cost-effective sacrificial anode sonotrodes, e.g. made of aluminium or steel.

 Ultrasonic Generator, Power Supply